PoProstuWitold/Homster/README.md

-# Fullstack Data Science Club of Lublin University of Technology GraphQL app
+# Homster - a library of games for young, old and hamsters

 Generate hex secrets at https://seanwasere.com/generate-random-hex/